 Joy is a beautiful young girl that came to NASAP via rural bylaw officers and another rescue.
 She was living under a post office and kept trying to come into the post office and jump into people's cars in an attempt to find safety and help.
 She came to NAS...
 Read More

 Stewie is a somewhat shy and incredibly sweet 9 year old male kitty that came to NASAP on Christmas Eve 2016 with his friend, Tiggy.
 Stewie has short black hair that requires regular brushing.
-Stewie is extremely overweight and would benefit from a low calorie diet and lots of...
+Stewie was extremely overweight and is benefiting from a high ...
 Read More

 Victoria is an independent kitty with lovely torti markings.
 Victoria loves to be around people and will usually greet her people at the door.
 She usually rubs against legs telling you all about her day.
 Victoria doesn't love being picked up but she does l...
 Read More

 Coco is a slightly shy, but very sweet girl that came to NASAP heavily pregnant.
 Coco has now finished nursing and is looking for her forever home.
 Coco was a good mom and gave everything to her litter and because of this, she is q...
 Read More

 Hello this is Miss Gremlin, she's a sweetheart :)